gbuchmsft/Azure-FrontDoor-MicroHack/README.md

 ## Module 0 : Check the environment
 There are a few checks that you can use to confirm that the environment is working as expected.
 - [ ] Check connectivity to Storage Accounts using a webbrowser
-- [ ] Check direct connecivity to webservers using a webbrowser
+- [ ] Check direct connectivity to webservers using a webbrowser
 - [ ] Check connectivity to clients via RDP or Bastion
 - [ ] Check connectivity to webservers via SSH or Bastion